ghc-proposals/ghc-proposals/proposals/0000-record-dot-syntax.md

         | '(' fieldids ')' {...} -- <- here
 ```

+### Prototype

+To confirm these changes integrate as expected we have written [a prototype implementation](https://gitlab.haskell.org/shayne-fletcher-da/ghc/commits/record-dot-syntax) that parses and desugars the forms directly in the parser.
+For confirmation, we _do not_ view desugaring in the parser as the correct implementation choice, but it provides a simple mechanism to pin down the changes without going as far as adding additional AST nodes or type checker rules.

+In the prototype, function application incorrectly takes precedence over field projection so `f a.foo.bar.baz.quux 12` parses as `((f a).foo.bar.baz.quux) 12` - we consider that a bug.

 ## Examples

 This is a record type with functions describing a study `Class` (*Oh!
 Pascal, 2nd ed.
 Cooper & Clancy, 1985*).